 Nutrition and physical health

-It's lunch, and a break from the artificial, slightly acidic, indoor winter at Lørenskog is in order.
+It's lunch, and we´re taking a break from the artificial, indoor winter at Lørenskog.
 Fri Flyt goes for an overpriced caesar salad.
-Terje chooses salad, aptly named hokkaido, after the Japanese loose snow paradise of the same name.
+Terje chooses salad, aptly named hokkaido, after the Japanese powder paradise of the same name.
 The topic naturally revolves around nutrition and physical health.
-Topics that Terje has thought a lot about for many years.
+Topics that Terje has been outspoken about for many years.
 The salad from the restaurant is served in plastic - which Terje is not impressed with either.

-- What do you do to keep fit?
+- What do you do to stay fit?

 Tony Hawk